bongorbi/Reddit-like-app/README.md

 ```sh
 $ npm install
 ```

 After that you can start the project using

 ```sh
 $ npm run server
 ```

 to start the koa server and

 ```sh
 $ npm run serve
 ```

 to start the React app.
+After that go on http://localhost:3000 and the app is running.